Characterizing the Feasible Payoff Set of OLG Repeated Games: Discussions

-We note that our monotonicity result of the feasible payoff set can also shed light on the equilibrium (Nash equilibrium or subgame perfect equilibrium) payoff set.
+The monotonicity result of the feasible payoff set can also shed light on the equilibrium (Nash equilibrium or subgame perfect equilibrium) payoff set.
+It follows from our findings that the set of ``stationary'' equilibrium (i.e., each generation of a player employs the same strategy) payoffs is, in general, not increasing in $\delta$.
+Although it is obvious, we state this as a proposition below.\footnote{This contrasts with the case of repeated games with infinitely-lived players with a PRD \cite[]{APS_1990_ECMA}, where the subgame perfect equilibrium payoff set is monotonically increasing in players' discount factor.
+When there is no PRD, this monotonicity might not hold (see \cite{MOS_2002_GEB,Yamamoto_2010_IJGT}).}

-In particular, it is almost immediate from our result that the set of stationary equilibrium (i.e., each generation of a player employs the same strategy) payoffs is, in general, not increasing in $\delta$.
-This contrasts from the case of repeated games with infinitely-lived players with a PRD \cite[]{APS_1990_ECMA}.\footnote{When there is no PRD, the monotonicity might not hold (see \cite{MOS_2002_GEB,Yamamoto_2010_IJGT}).} As an example, consider the OLG repeated game with the stage game of the Battle of the Sexes, where the coordination gives $(2,1)$ or $(1,2)$ and mis-coordination results in $(0,0)$ (see Figure 5).
+\begin{prop} Consider an OLG repeated game with the stage game $G$.
+Suppose that any extreme point of $V$ is a payoff vector of a static Nash equilibrium of $G$.
+Then the stationary subgame perfect equilibrium payoff set is non-increasing in $\delta$ and non-decreasing in $T$. \end{prop}

-In this case, the Pareto efficient payoffs, $(2,1)$ and $(1,2)$ can be achieved from playing static Nash equilibria and so any convex combination of playing the two equilibria is also a subgame perfect equilibrium.
-Our result of the decreasing feasible payoff set then translates into the decreasing efficient equilibrium payoffs as $\delta$ increases.
+\begin{proof} Under the hypothesis, the OLG feasible payoff set coincides with the stationary subgame perfect equilibrium payoff set for any given $\delta$ and $T$.
+Thus, \autoref{them:2} implies the result. \end{proof}

-The previous case where the best equilibrium payoff can be achieved from playing static Nash equilibria is somewhat special in the sense that there is no incentive problem of players.
-In general, there may be a trade-off of player being more patient in OLG repeated games: When players are more patient, they are easier to be disciplined as they care more about future payoffs.
-On the other hand, it is also costly as it makes players more difficult to make intertemporal trades of their payoffs.
+Intuitively, if any extreme points of $V$ can be achieved by some Nash equilibrium, there is no issue of providing incentives to players to play a certain action.
+In general, to implement a certain action, appropriate incentives should be given by varying continuation payoffs.
+This suggests that there would be a trade-off of players being more patient in OLG repeated games: Being more patient, players are more easily disciplined as they care more about future payoffs.
+On the other hand, it is also costly, as it makes players more difficult to make intertemporal trades of their payoffs.
 This suggests that the ``optimal'' discount factor of players may be some intermediate value for some games.